 Your CRM should be your single source of truth.
 A single repository where all marketing, sales, service, and operations data can be organised, segmented and analysed in one place.

-If your data on leads, customers and sales is still spread over multiple databases and platforms, you could benefit from a CRM that is able to centralise all of this data across your entire organisation.
+If your data on leads, customers and sales is still spread over multiple databases and platforms, you could benefit from a CRM that can centralise all of this data across your entire organisation.

 You can avoid data silos by integrating your CRM with other tools in your technology stack.
 If your CRM doesn’t support this, other options on the market may provide a better solution.